PolarGoose/BluetoothDevicePairing/README.md

 # How to use
 * Download and unpack the latest [release](https://github.com/PolarGoose/BluetoothDevicePairing/releases).
-* Run `BluetoothDevicePairing.exe --help` and `BluetoothDevicePairing.exe <command> --help` to get usage information and check the `Examples` section bellow.
+* Run `BluetoothDevicePairing.exe --help` and `BluetoothDevicePairing.exe <command> --help` to get usage information and check the `Examples` section below.

 # Examples
 * Discover devices:
 ```
 BluetoothDevicePairing.exe discover
 ```
-* Pair a device using its mac address:
+* Pair a device using its Mac address:
 ```
 BluetoothDevicePairing.exe pair-by-mac --mac 12:34:56:78:9A:BC --type Bluetooth
 ```